All Episodes

 Let's read more.

-I'm gonna scroll down a little bit.
+I'm going to scroll down a little bit.

 The effect of violence on journalism in the United States will be the same as the effect on violence on any institution.

-You will corrode the capacity to function slowly but surely.
+It will corrode the capacity to function slowly but surely.

 Already the fact that Trump is having all American flags lowered to half masked in Kirk's memory is a subtle but toxic gesture.